 Based on previous incentive schemes, don’t wait ACT NOW, get expert advice sooner rather than later.
 While the specifics of this action plan have yet to be released experience tells us that the incentives appear for a short time, contractors are in short supply while the incentives are available and the application process is slow and bureaucratic.
 Homeowners that have quotes ready prior to the rebates being announced get a head start and avoid disappointment.
 During the previous retrofit program homeowners that acted early saved thousands in equipment costs and hundreds a year on utility bills.

+Ask an expert for advice on how to make your home more energy efficient while simultaneously taking advantage of government rebates.
 We will be closely monitoring the rollout of the Ontario Climate Care Action Plan and providing expert advice to our customers throughout the process.